 1. Be customer-centric and benefit-oriented

 Your marketing and brand messaging should always be focused on the customer.
-Remember your audience doesn’t care about what products and services you sell, and what features these have.
-They only care about how these features benefit THEM.
-How their lives will be better.
+Remember, your audience doesn’t care about what products and services you sell, and what features these have.
+They only care about how these features benefit THEM, and how their lives will improve.

 So your messaging framework should always focus on the value that your audience will have by engaging with your brand.

 There are 2 kinds of benefits for the customer:

 Functional benefit: Functional benefits are the direct solutions the brand/ product can offer to solve the audience’s problem or pain point.

 Emotional benefit: Emotional benefits indicate how your audience’s life will be better when functional benefits can solve their pain points.
 People buy feelings, not things.
 When people buy anything, it’s because they think they will feel better if they have it.

 So emotional benefits are crucial to include in your messaging, either directly or indirectly.